tito-arch/ICBN-International/content/posts/top-5-youtube-boxing-moments.md

 {{< youtube wz9J_0_p160 >}}

-### 4.DEEN THE GREAT COMEBACK
+### 4._DEEN THE GREAT_ COMEBACK

-Deen the Great came in as the favourite in the fight, but despite this fact people still felt that there would be an upset in this fight.
-His opponent Walid Sharks was the opponent some fans hoped would ”humble” Deen The Great since they viewed him arrogant.
-During fight night walid appeared to have the upper hand, he actually knocked down Deen the Great a few times.
-In the last round however Deen managed to sneak in a punch that knocked Walid out.
+_Deen the Great_ came in as the favourite in the fight, but despite this fact people still felt that there would be an upset in this fight.
+His opponent _Walid Sharks_ was the opponent some fans hoped would ”**humble**” _Deen The Great_ since they viewed him arrogant.
+During fight night, _walid_ appeared to have the upper hand, he actually knocked down _Deen the Great_ a few times.
+In the last round however _Deen_ managed to sneak in a punch that knocked _Walid_ out.
 This was the most unexpected comebacks during a fight in crossover boxing.
 A rematch was obvious at this point and people are actually excited for this to happen in a future misfits card.

 {{< youtube uPKiCH_y4YU >}}